jonrovner/sampleapp-express-auth0/README.md

 Navigate to [`http://localhost:3000`](http://localhost:3000).

 HTML pages  are rendered via [EJS](https://ejs.co/) templates and styled with vanilla CSS.
-Data is stored in and queried from a [SQLite](https://www.sqlite.org/) database.

 After users sign in, a login session is established and maintained between the server and the browser with a cookie.
 As authenticated users interact with the